denizakdemir/trainselpy/README.md

 # TrainSelPy

-A pure Python implementation of the TrainSel R package for optimal selection of training populations.
+A general-purpose GA-SANN hybrid optimizer for complex optimization problems (subset, ordered subset, integer, continuous) and combinations of these.
+While originally designed for optimal selection of training populations, it is applicable to a wide range of optimization tasks.

 ## Overview

-TrainSelPy provides tools for optimizing the selection of training populations, primarily for genomic selection and experimental design.
-It implements genetic algorithms and simulated annealing to select optimal subsets from candidate sets based on various criteria.
+TrainSelPy provides a flexible framework for solving complex optimization problems using a hybrid approach combining Genetic Algorithms (GA) and Simulated Annealing (SANN).
+It supports various variable types including subsets (unordered sets), ordered subsets, integer variables, and continuous variables, as well as combinations of these.

+While the package includes specialized criteria for genomic selection and experimental design (such as CDMean, D-optimality, and PEV), its core engine is a general-purpose optimizer capable of handling:

+- **Subset Selection**: Selecting the best subset of items from a larger pool (e.g., feature selection, team formation).
+- **Ordered Subset Selection**: Selecting a subset where the order matters (e.g., routing, scheduling).
+- **Continuous Optimization**: Optimizing continuous parameters.
+- **Mixed-Integer Optimization**: Problems involving both discrete and continuous variables.
+- **Multi-Objective Optimization**: Simultaneously optimizing multiple conflicting objectives.

 ## Installation